oracle-livelabs/oci/oci-apm-weblogic/02-create-domain/create-domain.md

   ![Oracle Cloud console, Create APM Domain](images/2-4-domain.png " ")
 6. Once the job is completed, the status turns to Active with a green icon.
   ![Oracle Cloud console, Create APM Domain](images/2-5-domain.png " ")
-  For more details how to create an APM Domain, refer to the OCI documentation, [Create an APM Domain](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/doc/create-apm-domain.html).
+  For more details on how to create an APM Domain, refer to the OCI documentation, [Create an APM Domain](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/doc/create-apm-domain.html).

 ## **Task 2**: Obtain Data Upload Endpoint and Private and Public Data Keys

 To upload tracing data to an APM domain, Data Upload Endpoint and both Private and Public Data Keys must be configured in the application’s configuration files.
-Next you are going to obtain the values for them and then enter them into the Oracle Cloud console.
+Next, you are going to obtain the values for them and then enter them into the Oracle Cloud console.

 1. Click the link to the APM domain.
   ![Oracle Cloud console, APM Domain](images/3-1-domain.png " ")